quietui/quiet/docs/docs/components/expander.md

 </quiet-expander>
 ```

-### Adjusting the height
+### Changing the height

-You can change the preview height by setting the `--preview-height` custom property to a custom value.
+You can change the height of the preview that shows when the expander is collapsed by setting the `--preview-height` custom property.

 ```html {.example}
 <quiet-expander style="--preview-height: 6lh;">